syncfusion-content/flutter-docs/Flutter/linear-gauge/labels.md

 layout: post
 title: Labels in Flutter Linear Gauge widget | Syncfusion
 description: Learn here all about adding and customizing Labels of Syncfusion Flutter Linear Gauge (SfLinearGauge) widget and more.
-platform: flutter
+platform: Flutter
 control: SfLinearGauge
 documentation: ug
 ---

-# Labels in Fluter Linear Gauge (SfLinearGauge)
+# Labels in Flutter Linear Gauge (SfLinearGauge)

 The default style of axis labels is as follows.